Agricultural Literacy Curriculum Matrix

 - Have each student write down their predictions about what they think will happen in each jar.

 - After three days unwrap the jars.
-See what has happened.
+What do you observe?

 - Observe the characteristics of living worms.